innotommy/OAuthpaper-code/README.md

 e.g:fill%%Name%%loginfmt%%test@example.com##sleep3##click%%ID%%idSIButton9%%login##sleep3"
 this exception allows one to fill out the username form and click over the button with ID idSIButton9 before filling the password field.

-The exception could contain any set of instructions among: fill, click, or sleep.
+The exception could contain any set of instructions among fill, click, or sleep.
 Fill is composed of the action fill the separator %% the *-type the separator %% the content of the fill action.
-Click is composed of the action click the separator %% the *-type the separator %% the attribute  separator %% the loginstep either Login or Grant
+Click is composed of the action click the separator %% the *-type the separator %% the attribute  separator %% the login step either Login or Grant
 Sleep is composed of the action sleep, which represents a pause in the login flow and the number of seconds of the pause.

 ## How to run it